Eurasian tree sparrow: Feeding

-The Eurasian tree sparrow is a predominantly seed and grain eating bird which feeds on the ground in flocks, often with house sparrows, finches, or buntings.
+The Eurasian tree sparrow is a predominantly seed and grain-eating bird which feeds on the ground in flocks, often with house sparrows, finches, or buntings.
 It eats weed seeds, such as chickweeds and goosefoot, spilled grain, and it may also visit feeding stations, especially for peanuts.
 It will also feed on invertebrates, especially during the breeding season when the young are fed mainly on animal food; it takes insects, woodlice, millipedes, centipedes, spiders and harvestmen.

 Adults use a variety of wetlands when foraging for invertebrate prey to feed nestlings, and aquatic sites play a key role in providing adequate diversity and availability of suitable invertebrate prey to allow successful chick rearing throughout the long breeding season of this multi-brooded species.
-Large areas of formerly occupied farmland no longer provide these invertebrate resources due to the effects of intensive farming, and the availability of supplementary seed food within 1 km of the nest-site does not influence nest-site choice, or affect the number of young raised.
+Large areas of formerly occupied farmland no longer provide these invertebrate resources due to the effects of intensive farming, and the availability of supplementary seed food within 1 km of the nest site does not influence nest-site choice, or affect the number of young raised.

 In winter, seed resources are most likely to be a key limiting factor.
 At this time of year, individuals in a flock form linear dominance hierarchies, but there is no strong relation between the size of the throat patch and position in that hierarchy.
 This is in contrast to the house sparrow; in that species, fights to establish dominance are reduced by the display of the throat patch, the size of which acts as a signalling "badge" of fitness.
 Although there is evidence that the black throat patch of male, but not female, tree sparrows predicts fighting success in foraging flocks.

 The risk of predation affects feeding strategies.
-A study showed increased distance between shelter and a food supply meant that birds visited a feeder in smaller flocks, spent less time on it and were more vigilant when far from shelter.
+A study showed that increased distance between shelter and a food supply meant that birds visited a feeder in smaller flocks, spent less time on it and were more vigilant when far from shelter.
 Sparrows can feed as "producers", searching for food directly, or "scroungers", just joining other flock members who have already discovered food.
 Scrounging was 30% more likely at exposed feeding sites, although this is not due to increased anti-predator vigilance.
 A possible explanation is that riskier places are used by individuals with lower fat reserves.